MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Command.md

 ### Example 3: Get cmdlets and display them in order

-This command gets all of the cmdlets, sorts them alphabetically by the noun in the cmdlet name, and then displays them in noun-based groups.
+This command gets all the cmdlets, sorts them alphabetically by the noun in the cmdlet name, and then displays them in noun-based groups.
 This display can help you find the cmdlets for a task.

 ```powershell